Apple trademarks design of its retail stores

-Apple Inc (AAPL.O), known for aggressively protecting its iPads and iPhones from copycats, is doing the same for the interior design of its stores.
+Apple Inc, known for aggressively protecting its iPads and iPhones from copycats, is doing the same for the interior design of its stores.

 The U.S. Patent and Trademark Office granted Apple's request last week for trademarks on the minimalist design and layout of its retail outlets, the office's records show.